hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Direct Segmentation for Configurables.md

 ![](img/DirectSegment/8.png)

-* The first applies only to players that have acquired at least ten of the Virtual Good - the cost of the Virtual Good is then reduced as a discounted currency 1 cost:
+* The first segment applies only to players that have acquired at least ten of the Virtual Good - the cost of the Virtual Good is then reduced as a discounted currency 1 cost:

 ![](img/DirectSegment/6.png)

-* The second applies to players in the UK - they will be charged an increased currency 1 cost for the Virtual Good until they acquire 10 of them:
+* The second segment applies to players in the UK - they will be charged an increased currency 1 cost for the Virtual Good until they acquire 10 of them:

 ![](img/DirectSegment/7.png)